Diffusion-Shock PDEs for Deep Learning on Position-Orientation Space

 \subsubsection{Smoothing and Shock Filtering}

 Let us highlight some work on the combination of smoothing and shock filters, since this forms the basis for RDS filtering.

 In~\cite{SW23} Schaefer and Weickert proposed diffusion shock inpainting as a combination of coherence-enhancing shock filtering~\cite{weickert2003shockfilters} and homogeneous diffusion~\cite{Ii62,Ii63a}, and they extended this method to RDS inpainting in \cite{schaefer2024regularisedds}.
-With that they continued the row of works that explicitly, e.g.~\cite{AM94,GSZ02} or implicitly, e.g.~\cite{PM90,Sa96} combine smoothing and shock filtering.
-In contrast to those publications, it was introduced with the goal of image inpainting~\cite{BSCB00,MM98a}, the task of filling in gaps in images.
+With that they continued a line of work that explicitly, e.g.~\cite{AM94,GSZ02}, or implicitly, e.g.~\cite{PM90,Sa96}, combine smoothing and shock filtering, though with a different goal: image inpainting~\cite{BSCB00,MM98a}, the task of filling in gaps in images.